 “We are seeing corruption reach astonishingly new heights and therefore the Powers that Be are going to be facing some new problems, and it seems unlikely that the term (or two terms) of President Medvedev will be as cloudless as it was for Putin.
 You can see this on the face of the elite…”

-Indeed, some observers inside Russian without were predicting in 2008 that the Putin-Medvedev bromance would not succeed, that there might be a split.
+Indeed, some observers both inside Russia and without were predicting in 2008 that the Putin-Medvedev bromance would not succeed, that there might be a split.

 “Even if they split,” Navalny said, “in order for us to have a chance, we need to have a responsible position.
 We need to answer those questions that are asked, not by respected journalists from foreign publications, but the questions that the Russian people are asking.
 Yes?
 You should answer the question, What is to be done with the oligarchs?
 Yes?
 The question is there, but the democratic opposition does not have an answer.
 What should be done about the privatization that took place in the 1990s?
 What should be done about migration?...
 We need to answer these questions.
 If we cannot answer them, we cannot propose solutions…